AREADNE 2010 Logo dot clear AREADNE 2010

 Air transportation to Athens International Airport (ATH) is available on a regularly scheduled and seasonal basis through nearly all of the major international airlines, and by many of the newer discount companies.
 Air transport from Athens to Santorini (JTR) takes less than an hour and is available multiple times per day.
 It is normally possible to arrange flight schedules so that overnight stays in Athens are not required when connecting to and from Santorini.

 Sea passage from Athens to Santorini can be a relaxing experience and is recommended for the awe-inspiring approach to the port at the base of the immense caldera cliffs.
 Ferries for Santorini leave from the port of Piraeus, approximately one hour's taxi drive away from the Athens airport.
-Rail and bus transportation is also available from the airport to the ferries but takes somewhat longer.
+Rail or bus transportation are also available from the airport to the ferries but takes somewhat longer.
 There are two broad classes of boats, the canonical, or slow boats, and the fast, or highspeed, boats.
 Pricing goes according to boat speed and ticket class.

 Getting around on the island can be done by bus and taxi.
 Cars and scooters are readily available for hire.
 The conference center is located in the town of Fira, and is walking distance to many hotels and restaurants, so having a motorized vehicle is not required.